4GeeksAcademy/cybersecurity-syllabus/15-fundamentals-of-digital-forensics/how-to-create-a-forensic-e01-image-on-windows.md

 author: ["alesanchezr"]
 ---

-# How to Create a Forensic `.E01` Image from a Physical or Virtual Disk (on Windows)

 In digital forensics, an `.E01` image allows you to capture the complete contents of a hard drive without altering the original.
 This file can contain metadata, be split into smaller parts, and be automatically verified using hashes.
 Below, two ways to generate an `.E01` image are explained: one from a physically connected hard drive, and another from a virtual machine file.